grafana/faro-web-sdk/docs/sources/tutorials/use-cdn-library.md

 # Use CDN to install Grafana Web SDK

-Grafana Web SDK is also available as an IIFE bundle that can be loaded from a CDN like [unpkg](https://unpkg.com/) to directly serve the desired version of the library.
+Grafana Web SDK is also available as an IIFE bundle that can be loaded from a CDN like [unpkg][unpkg] to directly serve the desired version of the library.

 Example usage: